A key purpose of the DSBA is to advance the education of apiculture.

 Beekeeping is a constant process of learning.
 We believe that there are a number of beginners and intermediates who don’t know or don’t feel comfortable seeking the support they need to become better beekeepers.

 To meet these needs, we have introduced a mentoring service through an online help desk tool.
-If you have a question about your colony please don’t hesitate to get in touch here with an outline of your query and one of the mentor team will respond within 24 hours.
+If you have a question about your colony please don’t hesitate to get in touch here with an outline of your query and one of the mentoring team will respond within 24 hours.

 Volunteers from the association regularly visit schools in the area to educate the children, and the educators.
 The Association has access to visual aids as well as the fascinating observation hive.